juangh15/praxis-gildedrose-cloned/README.md

 	- All items have a SellIn value which denotes the number of days we have to sell the item.
 	- All items have a Quality value which denotes how valuable the item is
 	- All items have a Type value which denotes what kind of item it is, it could be: NORMAL,AGED,LEGENDARY or TICKETS
-	- At the end of each day our system lowers both values (SellIn and Quality) for every item
+	- At the end of each day our system lowers both values (SellIn and Quality) for every item.

 Pretty simple, right?
 Well this is where it gets interesting: